themarshallproject/klaxon/data/help.md

 ## How Klaxon works

 Klaxon is a tool that enables journalists and researchers to monitor scores of websites for noteworthy changes.
-When it finds something new on one of the pages it's watching, it saves a version of it, or a "snapshot,” and emails an alert and pings a Slack channel.
+When it finds something new on one of the pages it's watching, it saves a version of it, or a "snapshot,” and alerts via email, Slack, Microsoft Teams, and/or Amazon SQS.

 #Bookmark Set-Up